dokun1/dokun1.github.io/_posts/2018-08-25-invoking-open-whisk-from-an-html-canvas.md

 The only requirement for an OpenWhisk function is the `main` function, and IBM's deployment with Swift 4 makes use of the Codable Routing feature in [Kitura](https://kitura.io), which strongly types the expected input and output of your web API that you set up.

 SendGrid has some good SDKs, but most importantly they have an API that shows you how to use cURL!
-Here's what my function to invoke their `create` API:
+Here's what my function to invoke their `create` API looks like:

 ```swift
 func sendImage(name: String, image: String, callback: @escaping (Bool) -> Void) {